ray-project/ray/doc/source/deploy-on-yarn.rst

   Running Ray on YARN is still a work in progress.
-If you have a suggestion for how to improve this documentation or want to request a missing feature, please feel free to push a Pull Request or see the `Questions or Issues?`_ section below.
+If you have a suggestion for how to improve this documentation or want to request a missing feature, please feel free to create a pull request or get in touch using one of the channels in the `Questions or Issues?`_ section below.

 This document assumes that you have access to a YARN cluster and will walk you through using `Skein`_ to deploy a YARN job that starts a Ray cluster and runs an example script on it.

-Skein uses a declarative specification (either written as a yaml file or using a python API) and allows users to launch jobs and scale applications without the user ever touching java.
+Skein uses a declarative specification (either written as a yaml file or using the Python API) and allows users to launch jobs and scale applications without the need to write Java code.

-You will need to install Skein first: ``pip install skein``.
+You will firt need to install Skein: ``pip install skein``.

 The Skein ``yaml`` file and example Ray program used here are provided in the `Ray repository`_ to get you started.
 Refer to the provided ``yaml``